Martens Centre

 Michel Barnier

-Michel Barnier is the former European Union Chief Negotiator, heading the Task Force; between 2016 and 2021, for the Preparation and Conduct of the Negotiations with the United Kingdom following the 2016 Brexit referendum.
+Michel Barnier is the former Prime Minister of France, serving from September 2024 to December 2024.
+He is the former European Union Chief Negotiator for Brexit, heading the Task Force for the Preparation and Conduct of the Negotiations with the United Kingdom following the 2016 Brexit referendum.

 He is married to Isabelle and a father of three children.
 He graduated from the ESCP European Business School in Paris.
 Michel Barnier engaged at an early age in the Gaullist party in his native Savoie, in the French Alps and was elected at the age of 27 as Member of the French National Assembly, and then as President of the department.
 In that capacity he organised, together with the triple gold medalist Jean-Claude Killy, the XVI Olympic Winter Games in 1992 in Albertville.